+Your irony doesn’t please me a bit, replied the other, and you’ll not learn a thing.
 Check out Raymond Queneau’s tale about three alert peas.
 Yes, peas.
 “A Story as You Like It” meets hypertext here.
+Read/create/enjoy.

 Here’s an exercise in Oulipo.
 I got it from the book Oulipo Compendium by Harry Matthews.
 Your mission: Write a left-handed lipogram.
 This is a poem in which you may use only the keys on the left-side of your computer keyboard.

 Rereading the Oulipo Compendium tonight.
 Here are some lines that caught my eye.
 They’re from Queneau’s 100,000,000,000,000 Poems.
 The poems of this sequence are sonnets–of a sort.
 The lines of these sonnets are interchangeable.
 In other words, line 11 of any sonnet could be exchanged with line 11 of any of the other sonnets in… Continue reading 100,000,000,000,000 Poems by Raymond Queneau